JHDatz/Twitter-Project/README.md

 data possible for sports players so that a more direct analysis of the impact of injuries can be completed.

-Among all applicants, this project won 1st place.
+Among all applicants, this project won 1st place for its analysis and potential impact.

 <center>